KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Results

-The normalisations of the concentration-halo mass relation are also comparable, with the one-dimensional method $f_{\mathrm{c}}$ are $f_{\mathrm{c, cen}} = 0.61^{+0.19}_{-0.25}$ and $f_{\mathrm{c, sat}} = 0.147^{+0.053}_{-0.097}$ for centrals and satellites, respectively.
-These results are comparable to the values found in hydrodynamical simulations \citep{Dvornik2019}.
-These values are also consistent with the observational findings that prefer lower normalisations than expected in simulations, such as in the studies of \citet{Viola2015, Sifon2015, Dvornik2017a}.
-Since there are not strong covariances between $f_{\mathrm{c}}$ and the other parameters, any small systematic error in $f_{\mathrm{c}}$ probably does not propagate through to a bias in other parameters of the SMHM relation.
+The normalisations of the concentration-halo mass relation are essentially unconstrained in the adopted prior range.
+The other values of the SMHM relation are not correlated with these values, and the prior does not influence our results in a substantive way.
+The wide range is somewhat driven by the imperfect modelling for both the one-dimensional and the two-dimensional case, as the model does not properly account for the two-halo term.
+The prior ranges are comparable to the values found in hydrodynamical simulations \citep{Dvornik2019}.
+These values are also consistent with the observational findings that prefer lower normalisations than expected in simulations, such as in the studies of \citet{Viola2015}, \citet{Sifon2015}, and \citet{Dvornik2017a}.
+Since there are no strong covariances between $f_{\mathrm{c}}$ and the other parameters, any small systematic error in $f_{\mathrm{c}}$ probably does not propagate through to a bias in other parameters of the SMHM relation.

 We show a typical halo mass for a central and satellite galaxy with a stellar mass of $\log(M_{\star}/M_{\odot}) = 10.6$ in Fig. \ref{fig:smhm1}, obtained from propagating the best fit parameters through the SMHM relation.
-We find that, the SMHM relations are different for the central and satellite galaxies, showing that the stripping of the dark matter does indeed take place (the SMHM relation of satellite galaxies is higher than the relation for the centrals, as also seen in Fig. \ref{fig:smhm1}).
+We find that the SMHM relations are different for the central and satellite galaxies, showing that the stripping of the dark matter does indeed take place; the SMHM relation of satellite galaxies is higher than the relation for the centrals, as is also seen in Fig. \ref{fig:smhm1}.
 We find that satellite galaxies are hosted by halo masses that are systematically $0.53 \pm 0.39$ dex (for 1D) and $0.23 \pm 0.18$ dex (for 2D) smaller than those of central galaxies at this stellar mass.
 The uncertainty of the inferred SMHM relation is similar to the intrinsic scatter present in simulations, for instance by the EAGLE hydrodynamical simulation \citep[][see Fig. \ref{fig:smhm_cen_comp} and Fig. \ref{fig:smhm_sat_comp}]{Schaye2015, Matthee2016}.
 While we see the same qualitative conclusions between the one-dimensional and two-dimensional analysis, the quantitative halo masses inferred are inconsistent at the \textasciitilde{}$1\sigma$ level.